-5.3.2.1 Strengthen research resources and services by submitting a proposal to the National Science Foundation for an S-STEM Scholar Program-Pathway to a STEM-educated workforce.
+- 5.3.2.1 Strengthen research resources and services by submitting a proposal to the National Science Foundation for an S-STEM Scholar Program-Pathway to a STEM-educated workforce.
 Two Letters of Intent were filed with the National Science Foundation to be able to compete for the Inclusion across the Nation Communities of Learners of Undergraduate Underrepresented Discoveries in Engineering and Science.
-(100% Complete)

-5.3.2.2 Collaborate with other universities for enhanced sharing of assets by initiating multi-institutional collaborations.
+(Complete) - 5.3.2.2 Collaborate with other universities for enhanced sharing of assets by initiating multi-institutional collaborations.
 These include the establishment of NJIT Institute of Brain and Neuroscience Research and its partnerships with Rutgers University, Robert Wood Johnson Medical School, NJ Medical School, and Princeton University.
-NJIT participates with RUN and RWJMC in the multi-institutional Faculty Seed Grant in

-Neuroscience.
-One grant was awarded to the NJIT and the NJ Medical School.
-(100% Complete)

-5.3.2.3 Promote environmental health and safety programs by appointing a new Director of Environmental Health and Safety in March 2016.
-Health and Safety programs are being re-written as a part of an overall Environmental Management System for NJIT.
-(100% Complete)

-5.3.2.4 Update existing common equipment through the Facilities Master Plan, which is being re-examined and aligned with 2020 Vision.
+NJIT participates with RUN and RWJMC in the multi-institutional Faculty Seed Grant in Neuroscience.
+One grant was awarded to NJIT and the NJ Medical School.
+(Complete) - 5.3.2.3 Promote environmental health and safety programs by appointing a new Director of Environmental Health and Safety in March 2016.
+Health and Safety programs were re-written as a part of an overall Environmental Management System for NJIT.
+(100% Complete) - 5.3.2.4 Update existing common equipment through the Facilities Master Plan, which is being re-examined and aligned with 2020 Vision.

 The Facilities Master Plan update was approved by the Board of Trustees in April 2018.
 The expansion of research spaces was included in the updated plan, which examined need through 2030.
-Currently, common core equipment labs are under construction, including facilities for a Nuclear Magnetic Resonance unit, Scanning Electron Microscope, and Transmission Electron Microscope.
-Annual expenditures on common equipment versus the departmental requests for such equipment will be utilized to assess progress on this tactic.
-Completion of the updated Facilities Master Plan will be the metric used for assessment of this tactic.
-(100% Complete)
+Annual expenditures on common equipment versus the departmental requests for such equipment were utilized to assess progress on this tactic.
+Completion of the updated Facilities Master Plan was the metric used for assessment of this tactic.
+(Complete)

-5.3.2.5 Develop a university policy on lab space by updating the Facilities Master Plan.
+- 5.3.2.5 Develop a university policy on lab space by updating the Facilities Master Plan.
 Laboratory space metrics have been scrutinized during the space planning effort and reduced from national benchmarks due to the strategic direction toward common facilities and flexible, open labs.
-These will be the basis for future research space needs planning within the Facilities Master Plan.
-The progress on this tactic will be assessed based on the actual development of new and renovated labs versus the recommended space metric.
-(Ongoing)

-3. Enhance Institutional Support for Non-faculty Research Staff

-5.3.3.1 Establish policies and guidelines for appointments of research professors.
-(100% Complete)

-5.3.3.2 Develop a policy for professional growth and institutional support of postdoctoral fellows, research professors, and other non-faculty research staff by fully engaging them with the Research Office in promoting their research.
+These formed the basis for research space needs planning within the Facilities Master Plan.
+The progress on this tactic was assessed based on the actual development of new and renovated labs versus the recommended space metric.
+(Complete) - 5.3.3 Enhance Institutional Support for Non-Faculty Research Staff - 5.3.3.1 Establish policies and guidelines for appointments of research professors.
+(Complete) - 5.3.3.2 Develop a policy for professional growth and institutional support of post-doctoral fellows, research professors, and other non-faculty research staff by fully engaging them with the Research Office in promoting their research.
 They participated in the Faculty Research Showcase, and NJIT Research Center Showcase events.
 (Ongoing)